 Sawdust and quartz dust

 Sawdust is also capable of causing dust explosions.
-Therefore, you need to compile an explosion safety document (explosieveiligheidsdocument) as part of your risk inventory and evaluation (RI&E) before you start working with wood.
+Therefore, you need to compile an explosion safety document (explosieveiligheidsdocument) as part of your RI&E before you start working with wood (in Dutch).
 This document has to investigate the explosion risk in all parts of your company and state how you plan to minimise risks.

 Quartz dust (kwartsstof) is released when processing materials that contain quartz.
 For example, drilling or milling in a concrete ceiling or brick wall releases quartz dust into the air.
 The legally set limit for quartz dust is 0,075 mg/m3 during an 8-hour working day.
 Exposure can be limited by using protective clothing, regularly cleaning the workspace and ensuring sufficient ventilation.
 Sandblasting with materials containing more than 1% quartz is not allowed.

-You are obliged to evaluate exposure to sawdust and quartz dust in your risk inventory and evaluation (RI&E).
+You are obliged to evaluate exposure to sawdust and quartz dust in your RI&E.